stridecolossus/jove-blog/blog/part-3-cube/textures.md

 }
 ```

-A second implementation can now be created for general images:
+A second implementation can now be created for general images managed by the application:

 ```java
 class DefaultImage extends AbstractVulkanObject implements Image {